-Today, Dota 2 is widely considered to be the most popular video game among Philippine gamers and even accounts for roughly 10% of the Dota 2 player base according to Steam.
+Today, Dota 2 is widely considered to be the most popular video game among Philippine gamers, who account for roughly 10% of the Dota 2 player base, according to Steam.

-The competitive MOBA (Multiplayer Online Battle Arena) pits two teams of five players each controlling one of over a hundred possible heroes that both teams can draft in a pick-ban phase before the start of the game.
+The competitive MOBA pits two teams of five players each controlling one of over a hundred possible “Heroes” that both teams can draft before the start of each Dota 2 game.

 The goal of the game is to destroy the “Ancient,” a large structure location inside the enemy base.
-To do this, all ten heroes gather experience and gold from killing A.I. monsters, heroes on the opposing team, and destroying defense towers guarding the opponents base.
-Experience unlocks new or strengths unlocked abilities for a hero and gold allows the player to buy items that can greatly strengthen the stats of their hero or give them the ability to do things like teleport or turn invisible.
-Getting both items and experience faster than the opponent increases the odds of winning, but a winner is not decided until one team can destroy the opposing team’s Ancient.
+To do this, all 10 Heroes gather experience and gold from killing AI monsters, Heroes on the opposing team, and destroying defense towers guarding the opponent’s base.
+Experience unlocks new abilities for Heroes, and gold allows players to buy items that can greatly strengthen the stats of their Hero or give them the ability to do things like teleport or turn invisible.
+Getting both items and experience faster than one’s opponent increases the odds of winning, but a winner is not decided until one team can destroy the opposing team’s Ancient.

 The Nationals – Mobile Legends

-Mobile Legends is one of the most popular mobile games in not only the Philippines, but all of Asia, and was created by Moonton, releasing to both Android and iOS devices in 2016.
+Mobile Legends is one of the most popular mobile games in not only the Philippines, but all of Asia, and was created by Moonton, released on both Android and iOS devices in 2016.

-Each competitive game of Mobile Legends, like Dota 2 and other MOBAs, has two teams of five and can select one of many heroes to play the game with.
-The game also splits the map into three lanes (top, middle, bottom) connecting the base for the two teams.
-Each base has several turrets and minions that can be killed for gold and experience, with both strengthening the power level of the hero a player selected.
+Each competitive game of Mobile Legends, like Dota 2 and other MOBAs, has two teams of five, and players can select one of many Heroes to play the game with.
+The game also splits the map into three lanes (top, middle, bottom) connecting the bases for the two teams.
+Each base has several turrets and minions that can be killed for gold and experience, strengthening the power level of the Hero a player has selected.

-While the structure and goal of the game (destroy the crystal in the enemy base) is like most MOBAs, the way a gamer plays the game is completely different since a player uses a touch screen on a mobile device as opposed to a traditional mouse and keyboard.
-This twist means players must have finger-precision accuracy when controlling their hero if they are to win a game of Mobile Legends.
+While the structure and goal of the game (i.e. “destroy the crystal in the enemy base”) is like most MOBAs, the way a gamer plays the game is completely different since a player uses a touch screen on a mobile device as opposed to a traditional mouse and keyboard or controller.
+This twist means players must have finger-precision accuracy when controlling their Heroes if they are to win a game of Mobile Legends.